Emmotes/ic_spoilers/docs/minthara.md

 **Oath of Vengeance** (Guess)
 > Minthara provides benefits based on the number of Strife stacks she has.
 > 3+ Strife stacks: Unyielding: Minthara increases her health by 10% for each Strife stack she has, stacking additively.
-> 5+ Strife stacks: Piercing: Monsters affected by at least two Soul Branding stacks lose an additional armor or segmented health piece when they are attacked.
+> 5+ Strife stacks: Piercing: Enemies affected by at least two Soul Branding stacks lose an additional armor or segmented health piece when they are attacked.
 > 7+ Strife stacks: Scarring: When Minthara damages an enemy, she immediately applies the maximum possible number of Soul Branding stacks.
 > 9+ Strife stacks: Nobility: Increases the base value of Noble of Menzoberranzan by 400%.
 <details><summary><em>Raw Data</em></summary>